Everything you need to know about Technical Diving

 + The configuration is very standard across the world.

 – A twinset is quite heavy and can only be carried in one go.
-A smaller diver or a diver with back pain, knee pain, or whatever joint failure might have difficulty on land.
+A smaller diver or a diver with back pain, knee pain, or joint failure might have difficulty on land.

 – A twinset imposes a fairly stiff position on the upper body and the neck.